 - Organisation of postgraduate demonstrators and markers, including spot-checks of marked scripts for quality purposes

-- Secretary to Postgraduate Studies Committee and to the Staff-Student Consultative Committee (Postgraduate)
+- Member/Secretary to Postgraduate Studies Committee and to the Staff-Student Consultative Committee (Postgraduate)

-The Teaching Administrator is responsible for the management and development of the Education Administration team and for:
+The Learning & Teaching manager is responsible for the management and development of the Physics Academic Support Team and for:

 - Board of Examiners

-- Secretary to the Board: responsible to the Chairman for the whole of the Department's examinations and assessment process.
+- Secretary to the Board: responsible to the Chairman for the operation of the Department's examinations and assessment process.

 - Monitoring undergraduate students' progress

-- Providing advice and support to students who may be experiencing adverse circumstances affecting their ability to study effectively; generating warning emails to students with poor attendance/submission records; discussion with students and/or their academic advisers in extreme or difficult cases; liaison with students' colleges when appropriate; initiating Academic Progress Notices; overseeing the granting of appropriate exemptions from attendance in cases of student illness; helping to organise any special arrangements needed as a result of student disability or serious illness; overseeing other types of in-year mitigation; raising, supporting or coordinating concession requests.
+- Providing advice and support to students who may be experiencing adverse circumstances affecting their ability to study effectively; generating warning emails to students with poor attendance/submission records; discussion with students and/or their academic advisers in extreme or difficult cases; liaison with students' colleges when appropriate; deciding when to initiate Academic Progress Notices; helping to organise any special arrangements needed as a result of student disability or serious illness; overseeing other types of in-year mitigation; raising, supporting or coordinating concession requests.

 - Weekly Problems organisation

-- Managing the system for each of the four levels; drawing up the problems schedules with lecturers' input; producing instructions for staff, students, markers, problems assistants; briefing the markers and examples class demonstrators; briefing and advising new lecturers about weekly problems; briefing relevant secretarial staff; liaising with lecturers, secretaries and problems assistants throughout the year; monitoring the promptness of lecturers in supplying questions; arranging amendments to the schedule where absolutely necessary; overseeing spot-checking the marked scripts for quality of marking; dealing with students' queries about the problems or marking or "missing" scripts; granting appropriate exemptions from weekly problems in cases of student illness.
+- Managing the system for each of the four levels; drawing up the problems schedules with lecturers' input; producing instructions for staff, students, markers, problems assistants; briefing the markers and workshop demonstrators; briefing and advising new lecturers about weekly problems; liaising with lecturers, secretaries and problems assistants throughout the year; overseeing spot-checking the marked scripts for quality of marking; dealing with students' queries about the problems or marking or "missing" scripts; overseeing the granting of appropriate exemptions from weekly problems in cases of student illness.